-Nederlands | Path: Home / Country list / Children in depth / Children's crossing in Finland |
+Nederlands | Path: Home / Country list / Children's Crossings worldwide / in Finland |

-Some short hints from the team fieldguide.
+Some short hints from the team's fieldguide.

-If you find this sign and | then you are in |
+If you find this sign and you notice | then you are in |

 ---|---|

-• it's raining and • workmen are desperately trying to put up an umbrella |
+• rain pouring down and • workmen desperately trying to put up an umbrella |

 Great Britain |

-• pumice stone is chafing your ears | Iceland |
+• pumice stone chafing your ears | Iceland |

-• the horizon is littered with piramids | Egypt |
+• a horizon littered with piramids | Egypt |

-• workers do not wear wellingtons and • hyenas are crossing your path |
+• workers not wearing wellingtons and • hyenas crossing your path |

 Southern Africa |

 Jeesiönrannan yläaste— is very different.
+It was retired in 1974.

-The children do not hold hands.
-They are running, not walking.
-The boy is tallest and carries a bookbag.
 We have more or less similar signs from e.g. Iran, The Netherlands and Italy but none is exactly the same.
-Two countries, however, do display matching roadsigns: Switzerland and Syria. |

 It is located in front of the Vuotso elementary school.
 The sign includes words PYSÄHDY (stop) and VARO (look out).
 Also a small inscription TALJA can be read.
 Talja was a traffic security oriented organization until the 1980's.
 The sign probably dates from the 1960's.
-This roadsign is interesting in several aspects. |

 + Then see how the children walk away from us.
 Normally they walk in the plane of the sign.
 Other countries were we have found this feature are e.g. The Gambia and (less obvious) Ireland.